Polycarbonate lenses: The safest choice for kids

 Polycarbonate lenses help protect your child's vision by holding up to rough-and-tumble play or sports without cracking or shattering.
 Many eye care practitioners insist on polycarbonate lenses for children's eyeglasses for safety reasons.

 Polycarbonate lenses offer other benefits as well.
-The material is lighter than standard plastic or glass, which is good news for youngsters with strong prescriptions.
-Glasses with polycarbonate lenses are noticeably lighter, so they don't constantly slide down on the nose.
+The material is lighter than standard plastic or glass, which makes eyeglasses with polycarbonate lenses more comfortable to wear and less likely to slide down your child's nose.

 Polycarbonate lenses also are about 20 percent thinner than standard plastic or glass lenses, so they are a good choice for anyone who wants slimmer, more attractive lenses.

-Though polycarbonate is an extremely impact-resistant material, it can be easily scratched if not protected with a surface coating.
+Though polycarbonate is an extremely impact-resistant material, polycarbonate eyeglass lenses can be easily scratched without a protective scratch-resistant coating.

 Most polycarbonate eyeglass lenses come with a factory-applied, scratch-resistant coating to keep the lenses clear for as long as possible, even when worn by children.
 Also, polycarbonate lenses typically are sold with a warranty against scratches for a specified period of time.
 Ask your optician for details.

 Finally, for the best appearance, vision and comfort, have anti-reflective coating applied to your child's polycarbonate lenses.
 Because polycarbonate is a high-index eyeglass lens material, polycarbonate lenses reflect more light than regular plastic lenses — and these reflections can be bothersome and affect vision.